Action Plan: What It Is + How to Make One in 6 Steps

 • Schedule three interviews per week.

-Goal: Select and onboard new work management software to the entire company by the end of Q2.
+Goal: Select and onboard new work management software for the entire company by the end of Q2.

 Tasks: